muadh-hudji/battleships/README.md

 - Give the user the option to select the size of the board and number of ships

 ## Data Model
-I decided to build the game by several functions, the main functions will call other functions to generate the lists of the board, ships positions, attack positions, display the boards, integrate the lists etc...
+I decided to build the game by several functions, the main functions will call other functions to generate the lists of the board, ship positions, attack positions, display the boards, integrate the lists etc...

 The functions created for the game are:
 - board  - Generates mutliple lists that considered as the board